Are you looking for the best WordPress plugins to manage images?

 4. Smash Balloon Instagram Feed Pro

-Smash Balloon Instagram Feed Pro is the most popular WordPress plugin to add your Instagram images to your site.
+Smash Balloon Instagram Feed Pro is the most popular WordPress plugin for adding Instagram images to your site.
 You can fully customize the Instagram feed and display specific images in WordPress.

 The plugin also optimizes the images automatically to ensure your website remains fast and responsive.
 It resizes the large images and saves them on your local website server for better performance and speed.